rodrigo-coco-espinoza/CS50-Final-Project/README.md

 There are two .env files in the application, .env and core/.env, which contain information such as URLs, Django's secret key, and other parameters that are best kept hidden in a production environment.
 For this case, they have been included within the repository.

 ## Instructions
+To run this app, you will need to create a new virtual environment and install all modules listed in requirements.txt for Python dependencies and all packages listed in package.json for Node.js dependencies.

 The database was preloaded with example projects and user accounts.
 In this example, consider:

 1. The tax administration is represented by HOGWARTS, with the following user accounts: